 Professor Jo McDonald holds the Rio Tinto Chair in Rock Art Studies.
-Jo is currently working with several Pilbara Aboriginal communities developing rock art collaborations as well as leading two rock art projects at Murujuga.
+Jo is currently leading two multidisciplinary projects: at Murujuga and between Murujuga and the Western Desert as well as working with several Pilbara Aboriginal communities on rock art collaborations.
 She sits on the Murujuga Stakeholder Reference Group and Murujuga’s Heritage Committee; is Chair of NSCRAA and is Australia’s representative on ICOMOS’ ISC-CAR.

 Professor Alistair Paterson is an ARC Future Fellow in Archaeology at The University of Western Australia.
 His research examines the historical archaeology of colonial coastal contact and settlement in Australia’s North West and the Indian Ocean.